PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/algorithms/dijkstras.md

 ---
-title: "Data Structures & Algorithms: Dijkstra's Algorithm"
-date: '2020-04-24'
-tags: ['Data-Structures-Algorithms', 'python']
 draft: false
-summary: 'Solving graph problems using'
+date: '2025-04-28'
+title: "Algorithms: Dijkstra's Algorithm"
+summary: 'One of the most famous algorithms in the field of graph theory.
+Useful when finding the shortest paths between nodes in a weighted graph.'
+tags: ['algorithms', 'data-structures-algorithms', 'python']
 ---

 # Introduction